Snow dampens Romania anti-government protests

-BUCHAREST Romanians protested against austerity measures on Saturday but heavy snow deterred some from pressing a week of occasionally violent demonstrations demanding the government resign.
+BUCHAREST Hundreds of Romanians protested against the government's austerity measures on Saturday, but heavy snow deterred many from pressing a week of occasionally violent demonstrations demanding the government resign.

-Romania had suffered little of the unrest seen in other austerity-hit European countries like Greece until now.
-While the protests have been relatively small, they have marked the country's worst violence in more than a decade.
+Romania had suffered little of the unrest seen in other austerity-hit European countries like Greece until now and while the protests have been relatively small, they have marked the country's worst violence in more than a decade.

-On Saturday, several hundred people assembled for a ninth successive day in Bucharest's University Square, known as 'Kilometre Zero of Democracy' for its role in the 1989 anti-communist revolution - a smaller number than in preceding days.
+About 100 demonstrators met in Bucharest's University Square, a major crossroads in the middle of the city known as 'Kilometre Zero of Democracy' for its role in the 1989 anti-communist revolution, a smaller number than in preceding days.

-Chanting "revolution", some waved banners saying they would press on with protests until President Traian Basescu and his close ally Prime Minister Emil Boc resigned.
+People also took to the streets in other cities to demand the resignation of President Traian Basescu and close ally Prime Minister Emil Boc, who cut salaries by 25 percent and raised a sales tax to put the European Union's second-poorest country on a more solid footing after deep recession.

-About 1,000 rallied in the southern city of Craiova and there were smaller protests elsewhere.
+"Every day this government remains in power is a day in which Romania loses money, loses opportunities, loses jobs," said USL co-leader Victor Ponta.

 "They've done only bad moves, the government does nothing to raise our living standards.
 Our low pay makes us second-hand Europeans," said 42-year old Daniela Lupu, a public clerk at the demonstrations.